MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/5-exercise-visualize-reports-dashboards.md

     :::image type="content" source="../media/dashboard-blank.png" alt-text="Screenshot that shows how to create a new dashboard.":::

-1. At the prompt, name the dashboard **SecurityDashboard**, and then select **Done**.
+1. At the prompt, name the dashboard **SecurityDashboard**, and then select **Save**.
 For now, leave the dashboard blank.
 In the next few steps, you'll be adding a report query to the dashboard.

     :::image type="content" source="../media/dashboard-save.png" alt-text="Screenshot that shows how to save a dashboard.":::